List of Code:Breaker characters: Sakura Sakurakōji

 It is highly suggested in the later part of the series that there is more to her and the world of the Codes that she is unaware of, where the Code: Breakers deliberately had her leave to go on a camping trip while they fought the Re-Codes at the Shibuya Mansion.

-It was also revealed in chapter 75 that "he" said that the room where Pandora'a Box was being kept (beyond the door, only accessible with the card key) was exactly the same as it was when their mother died (Ogami and "the one being sought") and that her death was caused by Sakura and "the one being sought" also mention that Sakura's memories should be starting to come back.
+It was also revealed in chapter 75 that "he" said that the room where Pandora'a Box was being kept (beyond the door, only accessible with the card key) was the same as it was when their mother died (Ogami and "the one being sought") and that her death was caused by Sakura and "the one being sought" also mention that Sakura's memories should be starting to come back.

-In Chapter 76, it was said that the mother of Ogami and "the one being sought" died because of protecting Sakura, and Ogami, Inochi, and Hitomi was there with Sakura during that incident—meaning Ogami already met Sakura when they were younger.
+In Chapter 76, it was said that the mother of Ogami and "the one being sought" died because of protecting Sakura, and Ogami, Inochi, and Hitomi were there with Sakura during that incident—meaning Ogami already met Sakura when they were younger.

 In Chapter 77, it is revealed that her real father is the Student Council President.
-In previous chapters, he has also stated that Sakura must not realize that she herself is a Rare Kind, otherwise, she cannot return to a normal lifestyle.
+In previous chapters, he has also stated that Sakura must not realize that she is a Rare Kind, otherwise, she cannot return to a normal lifestyle.
 It was also stated that the Student Council President didn't want Sakura to become like himself, a non-existent person because of the power of the rare kind.

 In Chapter 111, it is revealed that Sakura's real mother was one of the four founders of Eden.

 In Chapters 112 onward, it appears as though Sakura unknowingly has gained a crush on Ogami.
 When he initiates a hug towards her for the first time to prove that he was still warm and alive, her entire face turns red.
 When asked, she states that it was the first time he hugged her, so she was surprised, but Ogami didn't understand why she was blushing.
 In Chapter 113, Sakura grabs his fingers, saying that they were warm and the Emperor should be alive.
 Ogami moves to hold her whole hand, and once again she inexplicably blushes and stutters.
 Ogami, however, thinks that it is a 'feature of the rare kind' and thinks that he should do some more tests to examine her.

 It was thought that in chapter 122, when Sakura and Ogami are childhood friends, she was the one that took Ogami's arm.
 It was instead another Rare Kind they call "Fussy Lunch" because he is always seen eating.
 He had blown off Ogami's arm and Ogami slumped over Sakura, crying he couldn't protect anyone before he died.